ZeroPass/TokenRegistry/README.md

 **5.\)** Send the transaction

 ### If things break;

+this is all heavily experimental, opensource libraries are stubs with wrong information, docs are scarce and written for industry people.
+That was tough nut to crack in 2 days.

 We are sending the example passport data \(from our passport, precomputed\) to James.
 Its security risk, so we cant post it here, please check the slack.
 This data can then be imputed in the smart-contract directly.